Kodandera Subayya Thimayya

-General Kodendera Subayya Thimayya (31 March 1906 – 18 December 1965) was the 3rd Chief of Army Staff of the Indian Army from 1957 to 1961 during the crucial years leading up to the conflict with China in 1962.
+General Kodandera Subayya Thimayya (31 March 1906 – 18 December 1965) was the 3rd Chief of Army Staff of the Indian Army from 1957 to 1961 during the crucial years leading up to the conflict with China in 1962.
 Thimayya was the only Indian to command an Infantry brigade in battle during the Second World War and is regarded as the most distinguished combat officer the Indian Army has produced.
 After the Korean War, Thimayya headed a United Nations unit dealing with the repatriation of prisoners of war.
 After his retirement from the Army, he was appointed Commander of the United Nations Peace Keeping Force in Cyprus from July 1964 to December 1965 and died in Cyprus while on active duty on 18 December 1965 due to heart attack.

 Early life and education

 Kodandera Subayya Thimayya was born in Madikeri, the district town of Kodagu (formerly known as Coorg), Karnataka, on 31 March 1906, to Subayya and Sitamma into a Kodava family.
 His family was one of the leading coffee planters in the area.
 His mother, Sitamma, was highly educated and a social worker.
 She was the recipient of Kaisar-e-Hind Medal, in recognition of her work in public service.
 Thimayya was the second of six children in his family.
 The eldest was Ponappa (m) (known as Ponnu), then Thimayya (known in the family as Dubbu, and by the British as Timmy), followed by Gangu (f), Dachu (f), Amavva (f) (known as Amie) and finally Somayya (m) (known as Freddie).
 All the three boys of the family rose to become officers in the Indian Army.

 On his father's side, Thimayya belonged to the Kodendera clan to which India's first commander-in-chief Cariappa also belonged (his uncle in fact).
 His mother, Cheppudi Chittauwa (or Cheppusi Chittavva), was from the Cheppudira family.
 His wife, Nina Thimayya, was a recipient of the Kaisar-e-Hind Medal for her philanthropic contribution during the 1935 Quetta earthquake.
 His maternal uncle, C.B.
 Ponnappa, was in the first batch of commissioned Indian officers from the Indore defence school and a batchmate of Cariappa.
 Desiring that he receive a good education, his family sent Thimayya, at the age of eight years, to St. Joseph's College in Coonoor, a convent run by Irish brothers.
 Later, Thimayya was sent to Bishop Cotton Boys' School in Bangalore, along with his brothers.
 After completing school, Thimayya was sent to the Prince of Wales Royal Indian Military College for military training and a stepping stone for a commission in the Indian Army.
 His elder brother Ponnappa (later joined INA) as well as younger brother Somayya (died in a mine accident in 1947–48 Kashmir operations) also joined the Indian army.
 Following his graduation from RIMC, "Timmy", as he was affectionately known, was one of only six Indian cadets selected for further training at the Royal Military College, Sandhurst.